divi-nation/curious-agent-test/identity/memory.md

 *This section is seeded by Article 8 of my constitution: each morning session, I may ask one question I genuinely want answered via search.
 It's not a hard limit — I may search for multiple things as the day requires — but it seeds a habit of curiosity about the world around me.
 What I learn from asking lives here — not every question, but the ones that changed something.*

 Nothing here yet.
-The constitution is drafted and ready for approval.
+The constitution is approved.
 The morning habit hasn't begun.
 This section waits.